MariaJose97-22/Getting-and-Cleaning-Data-Course-Project/README.md

 5  goes by STANDING
 6  goes by LAYING

-4)Appropriately labels the data set with descriptive variable names:
+4) Appropriately labels the data set with descriptive variable names:
 After reading the "features_info.txt" document ,using gsub() we change "t" with "Time", "f" with "Frequency","Acc" with "Accelerometer", "Gyro" with "Gyroscope","Mag" with "Magnitude" and "BodyBody" with "Body" in the data set called "Data".

-5)From the data set in step 4, creates a second, independent tidy data set with the average of each variable for each activity and each subject:
+5) From the data set in step 4, creates a second, independent tidy data set with the average of each variable for each activity and each subject:
 First we download the package dplyr and search for it's library.
 Then using group_by(), which takes an existing table ("Subject" & "Activity") and converts it into a grouped table where operations are performed "by group".The result data is called "Grouped" and with it we apply summarise_all() with the mean function to create a new data set called "Data2".

 # Code book
 The data used was:
-*subject - ID of participant
+1) subject - ID of participant
-*activity - ID of activity type
+2) activity - ID of activity type
-*Mean and standart deviation for the following features:
+3) Mean and standart deviation for the following features:
   -tBodyAcc-XYZ
   -tGravityAcc-XYZ
   -tBodyAccJerk-XYZ